zx0223winner/HSDFinder/Readme.md

 HSDFinder aims to become a useful platform for the identification and analysis of HSDs in the eukaryotic genomes, which deepen our insights into the gene duplication mechanisms driving the genome adaptation.

 ### What's new
+Jan.
+16th, 2021: HSDFinder and HSDatabase were cited by the Cell Press Journal iScience with the aticle name "Draft genome sequence of the Antarctic green alga _Chlamydomonas_ sp.
+UWO241" DOI:https://doi.org/10.1016/j.isci.2021.102084

 Aug.
 5th, 2020: Updated to version 1.5.
 The result of the predicted HSDs is displayed in a spreadsheet, which offers an alternative way to browse the result in graphical and tabular form.
 The software presented here is the primary selection of HSDs, the manually curation should be done to filter the partial and pseudogenes.